maqmo/Gradebook/README.md

 ## Program Use:

-1.Enter an assignment category and give it a weight
+1. Enter an assignment category and give it a weight

-2.Enter an assignment, if it is not an already created category, it will be rejected
+2. Enter an assignment, if it is not an already created category, it will be rejected

-3.If not done already, enter students names and id numbers.
+3. If not done already, enter students names and id numbers.
    - Enter each student one-by-one or via .csv file with columns _id_, _name_

 4. Enter scores for previously created assignment(s).
    - Enter the scores one-by-one or via .csv fiel with columsn: _id_, _score_, _assignment_